dcsil/Cyberity-App/README.md

 * Threat Timeline
   * Displays all threats in a linear timeline fashion
   * Displays each threat user info, detection date and current status
+* Backend Data Processing
+  * We are using an ML autoencoder model to detect threats
+  * We are using the authorization and process logs to train and apply our model
+  * Our model was trained locally and uploaded to our server (Cyberity-App/server/ml/trained_model.sav)
+  * For demo purposes we only have a few hours worth of the logs processed on the server
+  * We preprocess the log data which and upload to the server (our demo data is contained in Cyberity-App/server/ml/data.sav)
+  * We have an api method (POST /api/processLogs) which is used to run the preprocessed data through our model on a seperate server thread and add any new threats to the database
+  * In a real use case we need to grab and preprocess the clients log data then run our model on a periodic schedule (hourly, daily, etc.)

 ## Design and Accessibility